 The final scene that night portrayed the less accurate demise of wicked King Herod.
 He had come to Bethlehem himself to check on the progress of his soldiers in carrying out his evil command.
 Instead, they turned and began beating him and carried him, kicking and screaming, off into the shadows beside the rushing river which flowed right behind the pageant site.
 Beyond reach of the pungent torches, darkness hid the last act, but all shuddered as a boulder splashed into the angry river and a scream faded off into the night.

-on Christmas Day.
+Later, I became a missionary myself to Indonesia.
+I felt right at home in the tropical heat on Christmas Day.
 It was so warm that many years we spent the afternoon by the beach or a resort pool.
 Christmas in Indonesia is mostly celebrated in churches with big programs on Christmas Eve and a service Christmas morning.
 A movie about Jesus is also often shown on television around this time even though Christians are a minority in Indonesia.

 Part of our ministry was to develop local forms of art and music for use in church worship.
 The Christmas Eve I remember most vividly was when my husband worked with a local artist to make wayang puppets to tell the Christmas story.
 These two dimensional paper figures were silhouetted behind a screen by a light shining on them.
 It ranked right beside the village pageant as one of the most unique Christmas pageants I have ever seen.
 The puppet show was followed by a Sasak dance set to a Christmas carol played by the traditional gamelan orchestra.
 This orchestra is made up of gongs, and xylophone type instruments.
 I believe that the familiar story of Christ’s birth takes on new meaning when communicated through unconventional means.